Tora's Husband

 Tora's Husband is a 2022 Indian Assamese language film written, shot, edited, produced and directed by Rima Das.

-The film premiered at the 2022 Toronto International Film Festival (TIFF) in the prestigious Platform Prize section, followed by the Asian Premiere at Busan International Film Festival 2022 and the Indian Premiere at Kolkata International Film Festival 2022.
+The film premiered at the 2022 Toronto International Film Festival in the prestigious Platform Prize section, followed by the Asian Premiere at Busan International Film Festival 2022 and the Indian Premiere at Kolkata International Film Festival 2022.

 Rima Das dedicated this film to her father Bharat Chandra Das, who died during the COVID-19 pandemic.

 Plot summary

 The drama shows a family man's life unravelling in the face of the COVID-19 pandemic.